Skip to content

 Notes:

+1. Intuitions come first, then we backfill accordingly.
+With a few important exceptions, it seems like rationality skills mostly just make the conscious part of our minds better at coming up with elaborate stories to explain the movements of the enormous subconscious elephant we’re pretending to pilot.
 My guess is that the next big breakthroughs in rationality will come from practices that change the elephant’s course through embodiment and direct experience, rather than reasoned argument—for example, psychedelics, meditation, various forms of therapy, and most importantly, just doing the thing in question, instead of talking about it.

 2. I didn’t realise this—you might see what looks like cooperation, like chimps hunting together, but they’re really all just going after a monkey that they happen to see at once.
 There’s no strategy at play, and questionable theory of mind: they can’t really model what their fellow chimps are thinking or planning.